Friday, April 26, 2024

 Infinite Mimesis

 The arrival of sound recording and the dawn of electronic sound gave music amazing new powers of illusion.
 Previously, nearly all we could hear had been beyond the medium's reach.
 A millennium-spanning wall between concert hall and wider world had held fast.
-Then, suddenly, we could replicate any audible event at will.
-That was the first step in breaking through.
+And then, quite suddenly, we gained the ability to replicate any audible event.
+It was the first step in breaking through.
 But the barrier persisted, so far was this ability outside music's widely accepted parameters.
-The breakthrough only occurred when we began distorting these event replicas and creating new events electronically.
+The breakthrough only occurred once we began distorting these event-replicas into new forms.
 The strange aural experiences that resulted played tricks on our minds, inviting us to infer fantastical explanations for what we were hearing.
 From there, infinity opened up.
 The interior power of music met the exterior power of the soundscape.
 Emotions merged with physical phenomena.
 The discovery of an ever-expanding dream universe was under way…

 Music as Audio Animation